 Movement’s momentum calculation is an average of five different time periods: 3 months, 6 months, 9 months, 12 months, and 15 months.
-The momentum effect has been shown to persist in all of these time windows, but not over very short or very long periods.
+The momentum effect has been shown to persist1 in all of these time windows, but not over very short2 or very long3 periods.
 Movement doesn’t use an average momentum metric to try to outperform the standard 12-month period.
-Rather, we do so to diversify the model and not rely on a single time horizon when calculating momentum.
+Rather, we do so to diversify the model and not rely on a single time horizon.

 The chart below shows this average momentum measure for domestic and international stocks.
 You can see persistent trends in performance, from U.S. stocks outperforming in the late 1990s to international stocks in the mid-2000s.

 Below is a simplified view of the above chart, only showing the fund with the top relative momentum.
 There are a few periods of back and forth when each fund’s momentum was similar, but the relative momentum step typically stays in one region for years at a time.